Statistics of Animal Use in Research and Teaching in Australia

 The Problem With Statistics

-Australia maintains no national collection for collation of animal use statistics, unlike many other countries.
+Australia maintains no national system for collation of animal use statistics, unlike many other countries.
 Even at state/territory level, there are lengthy delays in reporting, extremely inconsistent collection and reporting methods between jurisdictions and institutions, some states collate statistics but do not publish them, and some states and territories don’t even collect statistics at all.

 Due to the difficulty in obtaining statistics, and discrepancies in data provided, it is difficult to create a comprehensive picture of the national use of animals in research and teaching.
 Hence, HRA’s figures usually represent very conservative numbers of total animal use.
 However, it should be emphasised that not all research reported is harmful to the animals concerned, such as observational research, and large numbers may be reported in this category, which has a significant impact on the totals.